nickvalli/GAM-User-Offboarding/README.md

 # GAM-User-Offboarding

-This script offboards & backups Gmail and Google Drive to a designated Gmail address
+A simple script that offboards, backups Gmail and Google Drive to a designated Workspace address

 Prerequisites:
 GAMADV-XTD3 & GYB installed with the correct APIs enabled